Midnight Oil: Farm: 1972–1976

 In 1971 drummer Rob Hirst, bass guitarist Andrew James, and keyboard player/lead guitarist Jim Moginie were performing together.
 They adopted the name "Farm" in 1972, and played covers of Cream, Creedence Clearwater Revival and Led Zeppelin songs.
 They placed an advert for a band member; Peter Garrett (ex-Rock Island Line) became their new vocalist and synthesizer player and began introducing progressive rock elements of Focus, Jethro Tull and Yes, as well as their own material.
 Garrett was studying at the Australian National University in Canberra, so Farm was only a part-time band.
 They played for the northern-Sydney surfing community and, by 1975, were touring the east coast.
 In late 1976 Garrett moved to Sydney to complete his law degree.
 Farm then became a full-time group and changed its name to "Midnight Oil" by drawing a name out of a hat, leaving behind "Television", "Sparta", and "Southern Cross".

-The phrase "midnight oil" came from the Jimi Hendrix song "Burning of the Midnight Lamp".
+The name "Midnight Oil" was inspired by the Jimi Hendrix song "Burning of the Midnight Lamp", although the word "oil" appears nowhere in the lyrics.
+The expression "midnight oil" first appeared in a 1635 poem by Francis Quarles (1592-1644):